 Alternative to living in a hotel

-If you really wants to live somewhere short-term without having to sign a year-long lease, there are options out there.
+If you really want to live somewhere short-term without having to sign a year-long lease, there are options out there.

 1. Renting out an Airbnb

 The first option is to use something like Airbnb.
-This is similar to a hotel service, but it’s comprised of homeowner that friends house they are spaces short term to people.
-It might be a good dream, or an entire Apartments.
+This is similar to hotel service, but it’s comprised of homeowners that rent out spaces in their house short term.
 Airbnb listings can also be much cheaper than a hotel, some being as low as $35 a night, averaging about $1,050 per month without utilities.

 2. Getting a month-to-month lease